 Live Webinar - Hospital Acquired Sepsis: Early Recognition and Intervention

-Hospitalized patients, like those who have recently had surgery, those with chronic conditions, and patients who are admitted with an infection, may be at risk of developing sepsis.
-In this webinar, learn how a community healthcare system of 3 hospitals developed a sepsis program that helped their staff become better able to recognize and start treatment for sepsis as early as possible.
-Strategies focused on continual education, feedback about sepsis bundle compliance, and involving nursing as integral members to prevent infection.
+Hospitalized patients, like those who have recently had surgery, those with chronic medical conditions that may put them at risk, and patients who are admitted with an infection that is not getting better or is getting worse, may be at risk of developing sepsis.
+In this webinar, learn how a community healthcare system of three hospitals developed a sepsis program that helped their staff become better able to recognize and start treatment for sepsis as early as possible.
+Strategies focused on continual education, feedback about sepsis bundle compliance, and involving nursing staff as integral members to prevent infection will be discussed.
 Early involvement of infectious disease specialists and antimicrobial stewardship can play a role in reduction of sepsis mortality.

 Nurses, physician assistants, physicians, emergency responders, physical therapists, patient care assistants, and other healthcare staff